 Determine the area of the roof’s footprint, which is the area covered by the roof regardless of slope (or the apparent area of the roof when you look straight down at it, like from a satellite).
 Google Earth makes this pretty easy, but you can also simply measure the dimensions of the building on the ground and figure out the area that way.
 (See here for help using Google Earth.)
 Don't forget to take into account overhanging eaves or any other areas where the roof extends beyond the exterior walls of the building.
-You will also need to adjust your total roof area to account for any areas where one roof section overhangs another roof section.
+You will also need to increase your total footprint area to include any areas where one roof section overhangs another roof section.

-(There are also a number of smartphone apps that you can use to find your roof pitch, to a useful degree of accuracy, if you have a clear view of a gable end on the building.
+There are also a number of smartphone apps that you can use to find your roof pitch, if you have a clear view of a gable end on the building.
+These can be acceptably accurate sometimes.
 You don't have to get up on the roof or go to the attic to use these.
 Go search your app store for "roof pitch" apps.
-You'll see.)
+You'll see.

-Once you have the slope of the roof, you can consider yourself in possession of the lengths of two sides of a right triangle.
+Once you have the slope of the roof, you can consider yourself in possession of the lengths of the a and b sides of a right triangle.
 Now you need to pull out your trusty Pythagorean Theorem and figure out the length of the hypotenuse.
-(A convenient calculator can be found at http://web2.0calc.com).
-As I’m sure you remember, A² + B² = C².
+(A convenient calculator can be found at https://web2.0calc.com/).
+As I’m sure you remember, a² + b² = c².
 So, if your slope is 6/12,

-Now that you have the length of your hypotenuse, 13.416, you want to think of that as the actual roof surface, and find out how much longer it would be than the roof’s footprint width if it were laid down on top of it.
-So here, for every 12 inches the roof goes horizontally, while rising 6 inches, there’s actually 13.416 inches of roof.
-If you divide the 13.416 inches by the 12 inches, that gives you 1.118.
+Now that you have the length of your hypotenuse, 13.416, you want to think of that as the actual dimension of the real roof surface, and you want to find out much longer that length is than the horizontal span that it covers.
+So in this case, for every 12 inches the roof goes across horizontally (b), while rising 6 inches (a), there’s actually 13.416 inches of roof (c).
+If you divide the 13.416 inches by the 12 inches (c/b), that gives you 1.118.
+So the actual roof surface would be 1.118 times as wide as the footprint of the roof if it were laid down flat.
 And for a roof with a pitch of 6/12, that number, 1.118, is your roof pitch multiplier.

-Take the area of the roof’s footprint, say 5,000 square feet, and multiply it by 1.118.
-That gives you 5,590 square feet, and that’s the number you’ve been looking for.
+Take the area of the roof’s footprint, say it's 5,000 square feet, and multiply 5,000 by 1.118.
+That gives you 5,590 square feet, which is the actual area of the surface of the roof.
+And that’s the number you were looking for.

 (Note that if the roof has areas with different slopes, as on a gambrel roof, for instance, you'll have to figure out more than one slope and use the appropriate roof pitch multiplier for the different areas.)